edc-logo

 Rob is Intellectual Property Counsel / Director of Brand Protection at Patagonia where he is responsible for Patagonia’s intellectual property portfolio, litigation, and legal support for marketing and advocacy.
 He is a member of Patagonia’s Grants Council and advises the company on its environmental advocacy programs.
 Prior to joining Patagonia he was a litigation partner in a San Francisco law firm.
 He and his family moved to Santa Barbara in 2014.

-Lauren Trujillo, Secretary
+Lauren Trujillo, Vice President

 Foundation Director of Santa Barbara Public Library